oracle/terraform-provider-oci/website/docs/r/dns_resolver.html.markdown

 	 **Example:** `{"Department": "Finance"}`
 * `resolver_id` - (Required) The OCID of the target resolver.
 * `rules` - (Optional) (Updatable) Rules for the resolver.
-Rules are evaluated in order.
+Rules are evaluated in order, and only the first matching rule will have its action applied.
 	* `action` - (Required) (Updatable) The action determines the behavior of the rule.
 If a query matches a supplied condition, the action will apply.
 If there are no conditions on the rule, all queries are subject to the specified action.
 		* `FORWARD` - Matching requests will be forwarded from the source interface to the destination address.
 	* `client_address_conditions` - (Optional) (Updatable) A list of CIDR blocks.
-The query must come from a client within one of the blocks in order for the rule action to apply.
+In order for the rule action to apply, the query must come from a client within one of the CIDR blocks.
 	* `destination_addresses` - (Required) (Updatable) IP addresses to which queries should be forwarded.
 Currently limited to a single address.
 	* `qname_cover_conditions` - (Optional) (Updatable) A list of domain names.
-The query must be covered by one of the domains in order for the rule action to apply.
+In order for the rule action to apply, the query must either match or be a subdomain of one of the listed domains.
 	* `source_endpoint_name` - (Required) (Updatable) Case-insensitive name of an endpoint, that is a sub-resource of the resolver, to use as the forwarding interface.
 The endpoint must have isForwarding set to true.
 * `scope` - (Optional) Specifies to operate only on resources that have a matching DNS scope.

-** IMPORTANT **
-Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values

 ## Attributes Reference